 Specific features of the RF defrosting equipment

-Integrated conveyor belt and tunnel basement washing system, automatic pre-washing facility of the tunnel and complete internal access for cleaning through the multiple side panel doors.
+Built-in conveyor belt & tunnel washing facilities and full internal access for cleaning through the multiple side panel doors.

 PLC control system for multiple product recipes.

-STALAM’ RF defrosting equipment is available in module sizes from 10 kW to 105 kW (output RF power values).
+STALAM RF defrosting equipment is available in sizes from 3 kW to 105 kW (output RF power values).
 Multiple modules can be combined to increase the production capacity even at a later stage as production requirements increase with business growth.

 Production capacities depend upon the type of product to be defrosted and the final temperature required.